lsst-sqre/phalanx/docs/developers/add-a-onepassword-secret.rst

 .. note::

-   This document only covers creating a 1Password-backed Secret for the first time for a service.
+   This document only covers creating a 1Password-backed Secret for the first time for an application.
    If you want to update a Secret, either by adding new 1Password secrets or by changing their secret values, you should follow the instructions in :doc:`/developers/update-a-onepassword-secret`.

 Part 1.
 Open the 1Password vault